In our recent SME Survey we found that a majority of firms say their existing business bank can’t always support their borrowing needs

 This means that a majority of the SMEs we surveyed said they can’t always rely on their main business bank for vital support and guidance around cashflow or the funding of equipment, assets and property.

-That doesn’t come as any real surprise to me, or I’m sure to the hundreds of thousands of small businesses out there struggling to get the financial help they need.
+That won’t come as any real surprise to the hundreds of thousands of small businesses out there struggling to get the financial help they need.
 Neither will it come as a shock to the advisers who spend their days working with ambitious SMEs, advising them about the best kind of lending to meet their needs and connecting them with business lenders that can help.

-What our survey does show is that there is growing demand among SMEs for the kind of lending and support that Recognise Bank was created to provide.
+What the survey does show is that there is growing demand among SMEs for the kind of lending and support that Recognise Bank was created to provide.

-I believe part of the reason why banks have been found wanting in our survey is because over the years they have tried to cut costs by reducing the number of skilled Relationship Managers out in the field.
+Part of the reason why banks have been found wanting in the survey is because over the years they have tried to cut costs by reducing the number of skilled Relationship Managers out in the field.
 This means that instead of talking to a real person with an understanding of their business, industry sector and region, SME owners are forced to deal with call centres and tick box application forms that are often unsuitable for the nuanced and sometimes complex needs of growing SMEs.

 We’ve also invested in the latest technology, but that is designed to provide speed and efficiency to support our Relationship Managers, not to replace them.

-Our latest SME survey shows that firms are feeling confident as we shake off the restrictions of COVID and are looking to invest in their business growth.
+The latest Recognise Bank SME survey shows that firms are feeling confident as we shake off the restrictions of COVID and are looking to invest in their business growth.
 You can read the survey findings here.
 What it also shows is that SMEs need more support than ever before from trusted partners – advisers and specialist lenders such as Recognise.